 Mathematical Model

 Ecometrix created a mathematical model to predict algal growth in the river.
 The model works by looking at all the nutrient cycles and how they affect algal growth – phosphorous, nitrogen, carbon, dissolved oxygen – and then once the model was in place, they were able to use it to predict how a pulp mill would affect the river.
 From there, they were able to make further predictions on the impact once the water flow is regulated.
-By using this tool, Ecometrix recommended a minimum flow to be applies to the hydro facility.
+By using this tool, Ecometrix recommended a minimum flow to be applied to the hydro facility.

 NASA Satellite Images

-Leveraging NASA satellites orbiting the earth daily, scanning and collecting enormous amounts of information, Ecometrix identified the frequency, distribution and density of algal growth within the related reservoirs.
+Leveraging NASA satellites orbiting the earth daily, scanning and collecting enormous amounts of information, Ecometrix identified the frequency, distribution, and density of algal growth within the related reservoirs.
 Using that information, they helped local authorities build trust and confidence in the mathematical model.
 With the satellite images, Ecometrix was able to get 10 years of daily/weekly estimates or actual measures of amounts of algae growing in the reservoir.

 Field Testing

-The third research tactic was boots-on-the-ground fieldwork, or perhaps more accurately boots in the boat.
+The third research tactic was boots-on-the-ground fieldwork, or perhaps more accurately boots-in-the-boat.
 Ecometrix sent one of its experts in the area of aquatic ecology out into the field with a research group from Uruguay called LATU.
-They undertook two field programs looking at netting of fish to discover what types of fish, sediments, substrates and organisms live in the river.
+They undertook two field programs looking at netting of fish to discover what types of fish, sediments, substrates, and organisms live in the river.